searls/extend.js/README.markdown

 ## Extending your own custom namespace root

-Your project already has a namespace root, so you can add the extend method to your own namespace.
+Your project probably already has a namespace root, so you can tell extend.js to add the `extend` method to your namespace.
 Let's say your namespace root is `window.pants`:

     extend.myNamespace(pants); //=> pants.extend (Function)